amolagudum/dashboard-infra-terraform/README.md

-# dashboard-infra-terraform
-Infra Setup for Dashboard Application using Terraform
+# Setup ASG using Terraform